 |Source: Daily Graphic|

-The New Patriotic Party (NPP) has set a date to vet its parliamentary aspirants who …
+The governing New Patriotic Party (NPP) in the Eastern Region has failed 15 parliamentary aspirants …